What Is Workstream Collaboration?

 Google Hangouts Chat

-Google Hangouts Chat will be available to all U-M Google users in October 2019.
-Google is working on additional features and functionality, including Gmail integration and the ability to chat with those outside of U-M.
+According to Google, Hangouts Chat development is still in progress and essential additional features and functionality will not be available until 2020.
+These features include Gmail integration and the ability to chat with those outside of U-M.

 Microsoft Teams is available as part of Office 365 at U-M. All members of the university community with an active affiliation are able to use Microsoft Teams.